googleads/googleads-mobile-flutter/samples/admob/adaptive_banner_example/README.md

 ### Load an ad
-The sample shows how to load a banner ad.
+The sample shows how to load an adaptive banner ad.

 ```
 BannerAd(